ArmanKoke/my-crm-frontend/README.md

 ```
 npm run lint
 ```
+##ToDo

+- Split each asset from button, links to input fields, reusable components
+- Salt or hash password

 ## Drawbacks

 - Did not split inputs,buttons,textarea etc. to separate assets just to save some time
+- Password is not secured at all

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).